 She has been featured in Early American Life Magazine, Cape Cod Life, and The New England Showhouse Magazine.
 Her work is offered in shops, including beautiful Nantucket, where her originals are sold.

-For the past twenty-eight years, Judy and her husband have lived in a 150 year old New England farmhouse.
+For the past thirty two years, Judy and her husband have lived in a 160 year old New England farmhouse.
 Judy's studio is nestled among pines and old stone walls.